 Today I decided to prowl the net and see what makes people do the stuff they do on Fridays.
-Well I came across the hashtag #TumiaPesaIkuzoee and I asked myself, what’s the best way to use money for it to get used to me?
+Well, I came across the hashtag #TumiaPesaIkuzoee and I asked myself, what’s the best way to use the money for it to get used to me?
 Spend it as I want as fast as I get it or do I invest it to create more revenue streams for me to spend it better?

 As I thought about this, it hit me, the best way to use money is to invest it.
 I have heard many people say that the poor people all they do is spend their money whilst the rich folks invest first before they spend.
 Don’t know how true this is as am in an ecosystem that can’t seem to define where I fall really.

 I kept thinking, it’s an election year, there is fear in the air, whether true or not, it’s affecting the follow of capital in the economy.
 Not to mention the fact that banks are only lending to the government and the government’s not paying SMEs and other suppliers.
-So it’s a 20-20 kind of situation and jobs are being cut, unemployment rate is going up, no wonder no single politician is talking about this.
+So it’s a 20-20 kind of situation and jobs are being cut, the unemployment rate is going up, no wonder no single politician is talking about this.

-Then one can be able to invest, which is the best means of using money and make some good returns as we go through the turbulence of the forth coming elections and the legal post election issues.
+Then one can be able to invest, which is the best means of using money and make some good returns as we go through the turbulence of the forthcoming elections and the legal post-election issues.

 These opportunities are in the following sectors of our economy:

-With the drought ravaging certain parts of the country and the EA region, food is going to be pricy.
+With the drought ravaging certain parts of the country and the EA region, food is going to be pricey.
 Ugali flour is now Retailing at Sh 187 for a 2kg packet.
 This is just crazy given that Ugali is the staple food for Kenyans.
 This is a huge opportunity to feed over 200M people in the region.
 It’s capital intensive but the risks are low and the returns are high.

-With the elections coming soon, with over 10000 aspirants gearing for the elections, branding is big opportunity for many especially the youth to take advantage of this.
+With the elections coming soon, with over 10000 aspirants gearing for the elections, branding is a big opportunity for many especially the youth to take advantage of this.
 This particular sector will control most cash flow in the political game.

-PR comes through the issue of content Development, social media engagement and artwork.
+PR comes through the issue of content Development, social media engagement, and artwork.
 This is the perfect sector for the youth to engage in.
 If they joined hands, they would reap good returns in the sector which is not capital intensive, and risks are really low.

 This is one sector that needs a serious and proper disruptor.
 It’s been in the hands of few and as the population explosion is happening, with customers having more diverse options, the sector needs to adapt too.
 Investments in online shopping platforms, online delivery platforms, price comparison platforms, credit availing platforms, commodity holding apps which link the market and the retailer or the customer are some of the few areas one can invest in.

-Supply chain management is big issue as far as retail is concerned and in Kenya, cartels control this aspect.
+Supply chain management is a big issue as far as retail is concerned and in Kenya, cartels control this aspect.
 It’s high time this was disrupted.

 For me, this is the best way one can make money right now.
 The NSE has been performing dismally for the last couple of quarters due to a myriad of reasons, some being a poorly performing economy, lack of investor confidence, lack of investor awareness for the local investor and too many profit warnings from the listed firms.

-To many, this presents a bad omen, to me, this is the perfect time to enter into the market, when the bear is ruling and the bull is bleeding profusely.
+To many, this presents a bad omen, to me, this is the perfect time to enter the market when the bear is ruling and the bull is bleeding profusely.
 Yes, it will take time for the bull to heal and for the bear to be shown the down, which means, in between, is the perfect time to get in, get your front seat and wait for the wind to hit the sail and the NSE will soar.